 Parish Council meeting

-Shobnall Parish Council will meet at Brook House, 18 Shobnall Street on Monday 21st February at 7pm.
+Shobnall Parish Council will meet at Brook House, 18 Shobnall Road, Burton upon Trent on Monday 20th February 2023 at 7pm.

 Shobnall Parish Council

 Mobile: 07521 022738

 You are hereby summoned to attend a Meeting of the Parish Council to be held at Brook House, 18 Shobnall Road, Burton on Trent DE14 2BA on Monday 20 February 2023 commencing at 7pm at which the business set out below will be transacted.

 A maximum of 15 minutes will be allocated prior to the commencement of the meeting when members of the public may put questions/comments on any matter in relation to which the Parish Council has powers or duties which affect the area.